-The Funding Agreement requires the Commission to make scheduled annual payments to PennDOT, payable in equal quarterly installments, to be used to provide funding for roads, bridges and transit.
+The Funding Agreement requires the Commission to make scheduled annual payments to PennDOT, payable in equal quarterly installments, to be used to provide funding for roads, bridges and transit in the Commonwealth.
 In Fiscal Years 2009-10 and 2010-11, payments totaled \$900 million and \$450 million, respectively.
-Thus far in Fiscal Year 2011-12, three quarterly payments totaling \$337.5 million have been made.
+In Fiscal Year 2011-12, four quarterly payments totaling \$450 million were made.
 The Commission's obligation to pay the annual debt service on any Special Revenue Bonds on a timely basis is also part of its payment obligation under the Funding Agreement.
 The Funding Agreement also granted the Commission the option to lease the portion of Interstate I-80 ("I-80") located in the Commonwealth from PennDOT upon the approval of the Federal Highway Administration ("FHWA") of the conversion of such portion into a toll road (the "Conversion").
 The Funding Agreement granted the unilateral option to the Commission to effectuate the Conversion at any time before the third anniversary of the Funding Agreement (the "Conversion Period"), with the option to extend the Conversion Period for up to three one-year periods.

-On October 13, 2007 the Commission and PennDOT submitted a joint application to the FHWA for approval of the Conversion.
-On various dates, the FHWA asked for and the Commission and PennDOT provided the FHWA with additional information.
-On September 11, 2008, FHWA sent the Commission and PennDOT a letter stating that it could not approve the I-80 application at that time, primarily because of insufficient information concerning how rental payments for I-80 were determined and whether they were related to the true costs of the leasehold interest.
-In response, the Commission and PennDOT submitted additional supplemental information to the FHWA on October 29, 2009.
+On October 13, 2007, the Commission and PennDOT submitted a joint application to the FHWA for approval of the Conversion.
 The FHWA ultimately denied the application on April 6, 2010, finding that the proposed lease payments to PennDOT under the Funding Agreement would have the effect of diverting toll revenues collected from the operation of I-80 to projects on other facilities, which it stated was contrary to the permitted uses of toll revenue under the federal Transportation Equity Act for the 21st Century.